Eve (rapper): 2002–2012: Eve-Olution, collaborations and acting roles

 She played Ophelia Franklin in the British drama film Flashbacks of a Fool (2008).
 In 2009, she landed a role as Rosa Sparks in the comedy-drama film Whip It, opposite Elliot Page and Drew Barrymore.
 It received generally positive reviews from critics but did not perform well financially, having made $16.6 million worldwide against its $15 million budget.
 Also in 2009, she portrayed La-La Buendia in an episode of CBS' crime drama series Numbers and appeared in two episodes of Fox's musical comedy-drama series Glee, appearing as Grace Hitchens.
 She portrayed Latisha in the crime thriller film 4.3.2.1.
 (2010) alongside Emma Roberts and Tamsin Egerton.
 Eve hosted the 2010 MTV Africa Music Awards.

 In March 2010, Eve was featured on the official remix of Ludacris' song "My Chick Bad".
 In November 2010, Eve performed a rap on Australian singer Guy Sebastian's single "Who's That Girl", which reached number one on the ARIA Singles Chart and has been certified 4× Platinum.
 In December 2010, Eve was featured on Alicia Keys' song "Speechless", which charted at number 71 on the US Hot R&B/Hip-Hop Songs chart in early 2011.
 In March 2011, Eve was featured on Swizz Beatz' song "Everyday (Coolin')", the first promotional single from his upcoming album Haute Living.
 In April 2011, she appeared on Jill Scott's song "Shame" from her album The Light of the Sun.
-She also appeared on Russian rapper Timati's new single "Money In Da Bank" and Wolfgang Gartner's song "Get Em".
+She also appeared on Russian rapper Timati's single "Money In Da Bank" and Wolfgang Gartner's song "Get Em".
 In April 2012, Eve appeared on reggae artist Shaggy's single "Girls Just Wanna Have Fun".

 2013–2015: Lip Lock and label change

-In 2007, Eve began working on a new album titled Lip Lock.
+In 2007, Eve began working on a new album titled Here I Am.
 Five of the album's songs were produced by Swizz Beatz, including the singles "Tambourine" and "Give It to You" (featuring Sean Paul).
 "Tambourine" debuted at number 73 on the Billboard Hot R&B/Hip-Hop Songs chart in the week of April 19, 2007.
 In the United Kingdom, the song debuted at number 38, two weeks before the song's physical release.
 "Tambourine" peaked at number 18 there and was her fifth consecutive top twenty solo hit in the UK.
 The song peaked at number 68 on Rolling Stone's list of the 100 Best Songs of 2007, and was placed at number 70 on MTV Asia's list of Top 100 Hits of 2007.
 Pharrell Williams produced the song "All Night Long", in which Eve sings rather than raps.
 The album ran into a series of delays due to corporate change at the record label and discontent with the lackluster success of the singles.